elifsezgin/Scientup/README.md

 In addition to events being location-based, I am planning to also make the groups location based, using the city name data I already obtain from user in the event creation page.
 I will use reverse-geocoding to get the location from the city name attribute of groups.
 Search will also look for the groups & events in the close proximity.

-### Calender
+### Calendar

-I will add a calender to the events listings page, so that it will be easier for users to select for the events.
+I will add a calendar to the events listings page, so that it will be easier for users to select for the events.

 ### Event Comments